Meeji/SimpleObservers/README.md

     // Mutate the inner value in place, notifying observers
     // Observable 2 reference is pruned, and observable 1 updates observable.mutate(|n| n + 5);

+    // Observable can be updated without notifying observers observable.set_silent(1001);

+    // Observable can be told to only update and notify if the new value is changing observable.set_if_changed(1001);

+    // And you can notify the observers without updating the value observable.trigger();
 }
 ```